-Figure 3 Model validation of simulated versus measured lead particulate concentrations in streets and houses.
-The detection limit of the measurements was 0.1 ppm.
-The red ellipse indicates data points of Chouse, where the model significantly overestimates lead concentration, potentially due to more recent construction and less time of accumulation.
-The black dashed line indicated identity between measured and simulated values
+Figure 3 Model calibration of simulated (from Equations 1 through 8) versus measured lead particulate concentrations (from Figures 1C and 1D after conversion from ppm to μg/m2) in streets and houses.
+The detection limit of the measurements was 0.1 ppm, i.e., 0.1 μg/m2 after conversion, and multiple measurements in a single model grid cell were averaged.
+The red ellipse indicates data points of Chouse, where the model significantly overestimates observations, potentially due to more recent construction and less time of accumulation than assumed here.
+The black dashed line indicates identity between measured and simulated values, which differ by root means square errors in decadal concentration logarithms of 1.36 for all data and 0.64, when excluding the red ellipse (mean absolute error 0.53; correlation coefficient 0.93; mean bias 0.02).

-To simulate the effects of complete remediation of the basin by covering its surface, for example, as a possible future scenario, the simulations were simply continued with the values of Cair and Cstreet from above (i.e., after 500 days), but with the exception of setting Cbasin = 0 and reinitializing Chouse = 0.
-This allowed determining both the increase of accumulation in the houses after basin coverage as well as the reduction of Cair and Cstreet towards their natural background value of zero.

 3 Results and Discussion

-The modeling results aimed to evaluate the concentrations of lead in the air, houses and streets within the municipality and also to simulat a future scenario of a completely covered (surface sealed) tailings basin, which does not allow for any further particulates suspension from the source into the atmosphere.
+The simulations performed aimed to demonstrate the atmospheric dispersion model and its calibration procedure for estimating the concentrations of lead in the air, houses and streets within the municipality of Boquira.
+In addition, we demonstrate the model’s applicability for simulating a future scenario of a completely covered (surface sealed) tailings basin, which eliminates any further particulate suspension from the source into the atmosphere.

-The simulated lead particulate concentrations in the model cells, where field data is available (Figures 1C and 1D) are represented in Figure 4A showing an initial transience due to model warm-up of approximately 100 days.
-After this period, the influence of the initial conditions (all concentrations zero outside the basin) vanishes and the simulated concentrations reach a quasi (periodic) steady-state with a repetition of the same variability on an annual basis.
-This is due to the periodic wind regime adopted in Figure 1B as a driver for lead transport. he concentration in the houses presents a relatively constant accumulation.
+The simulated lead concentrations in the model cells, where field data is available (Figures 1C and 1D) are represented in Figure 4A showing an initial transience due to model warm-up of approximately 100 days.
+After this period, the influence of the initial conditions (all concentrations zero outside the basin) vanishes and the simulated concentrations in the air and streets reach a quasi (periodic) steady-state with a repetition of the same variability on an annual basis.
+This is due to the periodic wind regime adopted in Figure 1B as a driver for lead transport.
+In contrast, the concentration pattern in the houses presents a relatively constant accumulation.